Mike Smith (basketball, born 1997): Michigan

 On April 10, 2020, Smith announced that he would graduate and transfer to Michigan for his final season.
 He was attracted to the program because of head coach Juwan Howard.
 Smith was ranked the 11th best graduate transfer according to ESPN and chose the Wolverines over offers from Gonzaga, Arizona and Seton Hall.
 In his debut for Michigan on November 25, Smith scored 16 points and had eight assists in a 96–82 win against Bowling Green.
 On March 7, 2021, Smith scored 11 points and seven assists in a 64–70 loss to Michigan State.
 With his seven assists he surpassed 500 career assists.
 On March 12, Michigan opened its 2021 Big Ten men's basketball tournament play with a 79–66 victory over Maryland in the quarterfinals.
 Michigan was led by Smith with 18 points and set a Big Ten Tournament record with 15 assists.
+The record stood until Braden Smith posted 16 on March 12 in the 2026 Big Ten men's basketball tournament against Northwestern.
 He averaged 9 points and 5.3 assists per game, helping lead the team to the Elite Eight of the NCAA Tournament.
 On April 7, 2021, Smith declared for the 2021 NBA draft, forgoing the additional season of eligibility the NCAA granted in light of the COVID-19 pandemic.
 His 5.3 assists per game also led the Big Ten conference.